(This is part of our Night Visions Back to Basics 2022 festival coverage.

 It’s hard to upend tropes.
 More often than not, the result ends up feeling smug.
 Like you’re condescending to the very material you’re trying to subvert.
 Even if you try to pull the rug out at the last minute.

 This is why Upurga worried me in the first twenty minutes.
 It leans heavily on its inspirations, even namedropping Deliverance as subtly as a sledgehammer.
 I shifted in my seat uncomfortably.
-Worried it’s going to be one of those films.
+Worried it was going to be one of those films.